West-Tennessee-Consulting/plutus-payments-docs/collection-methods.md

 ### Stripe

-For more documentation about configuring your payments on Stripe, please click [here](https://stripe.com/docs/invoicing/customize).
+For more documentation about configuring your payments on Stripe, please visit the [Stripe Invoicing Customization Guide](https://stripe.com/docs/invoicing/customize).